 She won her first Coty Award in 1976 and entered the Coty Hall of Fame in 1979.

 From 1982 to 1983 she was the President of the Council of Fashion Designers of America.
 The CFDA Fashion Awards, was founded in 1980 with the first awards in 1981, which honors excellence in fashion design.
 It has been called "the Oscars of fashion".

 She is the recipient of numerous awards and honors including: a Lifetime Achievement Award during Fashion Week of the Americas, the Neiman Marcus Award of Excellence, and the President’s Fellow Award from Rhode Island School of Design.
 She was also inducted into the Best-Dressed Hall of Fame.
 McFadden was also awarded the first Living Landmark Award by the New York Landmarks Conservancy.

 In 2012 she and Murray Gell-Mann published the book Mary McFadden: A Lifetime of Design, Collecting, and Adventure - Rizzoli International Publications.

-This signed gold tone brooch with a filigree stylized wisteria bloom measures 4 inches long by 1 inch at its widest point.
+The signed gold tone brooch with a filigree stylized wisteria bloom measures 4 inches long by 1 inch at its widest point.

-Marked with a copyright symbol and full signature, Mary McFadden, on the underside.
+Brooch: Marked with a copyright symbol and full signature, Mary McFadden, on the underside.

 Excellent vintage condition.